Nanodiamond: Potential applications

+Nanodiamonds (b) can be combined (c) with functional molecules (a), as illustrated here with red and blue peptides whose functions are (red) to bind an intracellular target (amyloid β aggregates) and (blue) to facilitate delivery into the cell.
+The nanodiamond has been engineered to have a nitrogen-vacancy center that provides for fluorescence that can be observed using fluorescence microscopy and is more photostable than that of conventional fluorescence markers.
+The coupling of the nanodiamond with the functional molecules changes its physicochemical properties, including hydrodynamic diameter (HD), polydispersity index (PDI) and Zeta potential (Zp).

 The N-V center defect consists of a nitrogen atom in place of a carbon atom next to a vacancy (empty space instead of an atom) within the diamond's lattice structure.
 Recent advances (up to 2019) in the field of nanodiamonds in quantum sensing applications using NVs have been summarized in the following review.

 Applying a microwave pulse to such a defect switches the direction of its electron spin.
 Applying a series of such pulses (Walsh decoupling sequences) causes them to act as filters.
 Varying the number of pulses in a series switched the spin direction a different number of times.
 They efficiently extract spectral coefficients while suppressing decoherence, thus improving sensitivity.
 Signal-processing techniques were used to reconstruct the entire magnetic field.

 The prototype used a 3 mm-diameter square diamond, but the technique can scale down to tens of nanometers.

 Nano-abrasive

 Nanodiamonds share the hardness and chemical stability of visible-scale diamonds, making them candidates for applications such as polishes and engine oil additives for improved lubrication.